jaseva/HMS/README.md

  <H2><b>Deployment</b></H2>

- In order to deploy, download the latest version of <a href="https://code.visualstudio.com/Download">Visual Studio Code</a> and build a local copy of this project.
+ In order to deploy, download the latest version of <a href="https://code.visualstudio.com/Download" target="_blank">Visual Studio Code</a> and build a local copy of this project.